In this post, you’ll find information about how to learn Italian for free.

 For instance, instead of asking “come stai?”
 (How are you? – informal), you have to ask “come sta?”
 (How are you? – formal).

-On the other hand, essays have to be written with a formal style.
+On the other hand, essays have to be written in a formal style.

 You can use some of the following words: Prima di tutto/ Innanzitutto (first of all); in conclusione (to conclude); ad esempio (for example); invece (instead); oppure/ altrimenti (otherwise).

 How to write an email in Italian in 4 simple steps

 You have to organize it into short paragraphs and use the right opening and closing formulas.

 If you’re addressing a friend you can start with Caro/Cara (Dear) or a simple Ciao (Hi).

 You could also write Buongiorno (good morning/afternoon) or Buonasera (Good evening).

 If you do not know the person you’re writing to, you can use one of the following adjectives: Gentile (literally, “nice”, but it’s used like a formal “dear”), Egregio / Egregia (this is a very formal form).

 These adjectives will be followed by the title of the person you are addressing or their surname preceded by the abbreviation Sig.
 (Signore – Mr.) or Sig.ra (Signora – Mrs.)